tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 #category: stories
 #tags: me
 ---
 Recently my team had the task of measuring the Signal-to-Noise Ratio (SNR) of a signal.
-Since I had to derive it to teach the team, I thought it fit to post the derivation too for my own future reference.
+Posting the derivation here for my own future reference.

-In summary, we can measure the SNR of a signal through a cross-correlation of a known template within the signal.
+We can measure the SNR of a signal through a cross-correlation of a known template within the signal.
 But it is not the standard cross-correlation.
 It is "normalized" version of the cross correlation which I dont see a standard name for in literature.
 [Eduardo](https://edfuentetaja.github.io/sdr/signal_detection) calls it the *"detection score"*.
 But I call it the *cosine similarity* $q$.
 (If someone knows the actual name do let me know.)
 But whatever its name, it is a widely used metric in communications signal processing.

+In summary:

 | Situation | $q$ --> SNR | SNR --> $q$ |
 | :----------:| :-------------:| :----------:|